 York has excellent connections to cities across the UK.
 Find route information and the best deals on Omio.

-Pro Tip: Only drive to York as a last resort!
+Pro Tip: Only drive to York for the weekend as a last resort!
 Like many cities, York has congested traffic and limited, expensive parking in the city centre.
 Choose accommodation with allocated parking or take advantage of one of the six park and ride schemes around the city.
 Note though that you can’t use the park and ride services for overnight parking.
 If you’re planning a weekend in York, public transport is the best option.